About

 She/They

-Ellen grew up just south of LA as the daughter and granddaughter of Chinese and Korean immigrants.
-She lives in Oakland with her partner and their magical child.
+Ellen is the daughter and granddaughter of Chinese and Korean immigrants.
+She’s a parent of two magical children.
 She’s been a grassroots organizer and cultural worker in the Bay Area since 2007, deeply committed to environmental and climate justice movements locally and nationally.
-She began as a program associate and director of the Climate Literacy Training program with the Environmental Justice & Climate Change Initiative, and as a core organizer with the Mobilization for Climate Justice West.
-She spent years uplifting the power of young people as an organizer and educator at various youth programs in the Bay, including as the Youth Program Coordinator for Mandela Marketplace in West Oakland.
-Ellen joined MG in 2011, and her work has spanned multiple roles including leading MG’s internal systems and operations, communications and cultural strategy, political education, and national movement building through the Climate Justice Alliance.
-Ellen was a member of HOBAK (Hella Organized Bay Area Koreans) for almost 10 years, helped found Asians4BlackLives in the Bay Area, and is a hiphop/soul/funk DJ.
+She spent years uplifting the power of young people as an organizer and educator at various youth programs in the Bay before she joined MG in 2011.
+At MG, her work has spanned multiple roles including leading MG’s internal systems and operations, communications and cultural strategy, political education, national movement building, and, more recently, stewarding a land site.
+Ellen is also a hiphop/soul/funk DJ.

 I.T.
 Manager